Rydion/Snap--Build-Your-Own-Blocks/README.md

 Snap!
 Build Your Own Blocks - Tweaked for Snapp!

-* Gui.js and Objects.js modified to allow instant project loading and getting rid of the control bar.
+* src/gui.js and src/objects.js modified to allow instant project loading and elimianting the control bar

 a visual, blocks based programming language